Timeline of sovereigntism in Puerto Rico (2000s–2010s): Soberanistas vs. Hernández Mayoral & Ferrer

 The PNP quickly exploited these conflicts, with Fortuño intervening and telling the PPD to define itself, and also claiming that the definition of "Sovereignty in association with the United States" present in H.R.
-2499 was taken from the 2008 Programme of Government.
+2499 was taken from the 2008 Program of Government.
 However, Acevedo Vilá intervened by sending a letter to the president of the US House of Representatives, Nancy Pelosi, claiming that the definition was actually based on the Bush's task force report of 2005, and strongly opposing H.R.
 2499 by saying that it "is unfairly structured to produce an artificial majority for making Puerto Rico the 51st state of the Union".
 He concluded by reaffirming his support for the development of the "Commonwealth status based on the sovereignty of the People of Puerto Rico to sustain the relationship, not simply a mere continuation of the current Commonwealth."
 These arguments were celebrated by Charlie Hernández, Luis Vega Ramos, Carmen Yulín and Cirilo Tirado, who received with satisfaction the public expressions of their former leader amidst the internal status debate.
 Both Ferrer and Miranda Marín were summoned before the House Committee on Natural Resources, where H.R.
 2499 was a prominent topic.
 In an interview, Ferrer explained his posture, claiming that he believed in a "pact of association" but not in a "treaty of association".
 He explained this contradiction by noting his believe that a "treaty" could only be reached between independent nations.
 Ferrer, however, expressed his belief that a "pact of association" could remove Puerto Rico out of the Territorial Clause while continuing subjected to the United States Constitution.